TouhouEnjoyer/marilega-autosplitter/README.md

 Bugs:

-Should be none, but I have noticed some odd behavior from world 3.
+Should be none, but I have noticed some odd behavior from 4-2.